January 16 & 175:30 to 7:30 p.m.

 Project management professionals have the knowledge, skills, tools and techniques to successfully manage projects for a wide range of industries.
 To remain competitive in a global economy, organizations are using project management expertise to shorten product development cycles; respond quickly and effectively to opportunities or threats; re-evaluate their processes; capitalize on technical knowledge within the organization; and control the bottom-line.
 Project management is one of the top skill sets sought by organizations to help ensure their objectives are met on time and on budget.
-In fact, it is expected that by 2020 there will be a greater need than there will be candidates for these roles.
-Students start with basics and through a rigorous two-semester program supported by experienced teachers, graduate with real, applicable project experience under their belts.
+In fact, it is projected that by 2027, there will be a greater need than there will be candidates for project management roles.

 The weekend delivery format is designed and intended for students looking for opportunities to study full-time, without having to attend traditional weekday in-person classes.
 With weekend delivery, all classes will be offered fully online on Friday evening, Saturday and Sunday.
 There are also self-directed (asynchronous) hours of learning.

 Applicants whose first language is not English or who are internationally educated in a non‐English speaking country must meet Durham College’s English Language Proficiency Policy.